 The DB Method supports your body in the squat position and isolates your glute muscles so that you can perform more reps without fatiguing.
 This can help beginning exercises get in a more effective workout than if they were performing regular squats.

 The DB Method Machine costs $229 on the company website, plus $20 shipping.

 All purchases come with a 30-day money-back guarantee, and you can return the machine within this timeframe for a refund, minus shipping charges.

 To qualify for a return, the machine must be in its original condition and shipping box.

 On the company’s website, the DB Method machine has earned an average of 4.9 stars after almost 400 reviews.
 We’ve highlighted some of the takeaways below:

-Dozens of reviewers left glowing accounts about how much they loved fitting in a ten minute DB Method workout several times a week, and many reported that they lost several pounds after adding it to their routine.
+Quick and Effective Workout: Many reported that they lost several pounds after adding it to their routine.
 Others wrote that it toned up their glutes and thighs quickly.

 The DB Method offers a quick, effective squat workout, and many people experience fitness improvements from using it.
 However, quality issues are a minor concern, and you might feel limited by the machine’s fixed resistance level.

-Numerous other popular squat machines promise to give you a great glute workout.
-Two popular choices include the Body-Solid Leverage Squat and Calf Raise machine and the Sunny Health & Fitness Squat Assist Row N’ Ride Trainer.
+Two alternative squat machines include the Body-Solid Leverage Squat and Calf Raise and the Sunny Health & Fitness Squat Assist Row N’ Ride Trainer.

 Body-Solid’s squat machine differs from the DB Method in that it’s designed for variable weight loads.
 You can workout with up to 800 pounds by adding on weight plates (sold separately).